fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 ```
 On `line 6`, we initialise the local variable `s` with a string object `'abc'`.
 On `line 7`, we initialise the local variable `t` and assign it to the return value of the `fix` method, with the local variable `s` passed as an argument.

 On `line 1-4`, we define the `fix` method which takes one parameter (`value`).
-We initialise the local variable `value`, passing in the string object from the `value` method parameter on `line 2`, and make use of indexed assignment, reassigning the string object at index `1` of `'abc'` to the string object `x`.
+The local variable `value` is passed the string object from the `value` method parameter on `line 2`, and make use of indexed assignment, reassigning the string object at index `1` of `'abc'` to the string object `x`.
 This will mutate the string object referenced by the local variable `x`, such that the string object referenced by `value` is now `axc`.
 As indexed assignment is mutating, we do not create a new object, but mutate the original object on which the indexed assignment occurred.

 Since there is no explicit `return` in this method, the last expression evaluated will be returned by the `fix` method, which is the string object referenced by the local variable `value`, per `line 3`.